 Sheona is proud to be at the forefront of developing new repertoire for the Tenor Horn, including music by Philip Sparke, Kenneth Downie, Peter Graham and Derek Bourgeois.

 Sheona previously held the position of tutor of Tenor Horn at The University of Salford and the Royal Northern College of Music until recently where she made the choice to concentrate on her passion of classroom teaching at Bolton School Girls’ Division.
 She currently holds the post of Head of Academic Music.

-As well as performing and teaching Sheona is an active member of the Association of Brass Band Adjudicators (AoBBA) and has adjudicated at some of the most prestigious competitions around the world.
+As well as performing and teaching Sheona is currently Chair of the Association of Brass Band Adjudicators (AoBBA) and has adjudicated at some of the most prestigious competitions around the world.

 Sheona is a Besson Artist, playing the Besson Sovereign Tenor Horn, a Denis Wick Artist, playing a Denis Wick 3 mouthpiece and an endorsee for the Shhhmute practice mute range.